sspanak/tt9/docs/user-manual.md

 ## On-screen Keypad
 On touchscreen-only phones, a fully functional on-screen keypad is available and it will be enabled automatically.
 If, for some reason, your phone was not detected to have a touchscreen, enable it by going to Settings → Appearance → On-Screen Layout, and selecting "Virtual Numpad".

+If you do have both a touchscreen and a hardware keypad and prefer having more screen space, disable the software keys from Settings → Appearance.

 It is also recommended to disable the special behavior of the "Back" key working as "Backspace".
 It is useful only for a hardware keypad.
 Usually, it will happen automatically too, but if it does not, go to Settings → Keypad → Select Hotkeys → Backspace key, then select the "--" option.

 ### Resizing the Keyboard Panel While Typing